Lukhausen/Lepus/typst/supercharged-dhbw/chapters/data_augumentation.typ

   ),
   caption: "Task 8dab14c2 with 4 test inputs and 794b24be with 10 train inputs"
 ) <outlier-examples>

+This analysis provides a clear statistical image of the task distribution, establishing a baseline understanding of the dataset's composition.
+The following sections detail our approach to enriching this dataset while preserving the semantic integrity of the original tasks.

 == Geometric Transformation Techniques